k-privateai/k-privateai.github.io/_posts/2025-03-06-PST - K-PAI forum announcement - 05.markdown

 to learn about our K-PAI membership for the qualification and all exclusive perks you can enjoy!

-Please note this time, LG Electronics America will be kind enough to provide you a chance to win a lucky draw for a Smart Monitor and a Wireless Speaker.
+This time, you have the opportunity to win a Smart Monitor and Wireless Speaker from LG Electronics America in a special lucky draw.

 <div class="img-container-justified">
 &nbsp;